When a healthy liver takes a beating

 Liver, heal thyself

 My husband mended over time and soon was able to resume some of his normal activities.
-He is so active by nature, that I have to practically tie him down to get him to rest and allow his body to heal itself.
+He is so active by nature, that I had to practically tie him down to get him to rest and allow his body to heal itself.

-It is my hope that some of the things we learned about ways to keep a healthy liver will continue to be applied long after he was back on his bike, risking life and limb--or should I say life and liver—for the sheer joy of the sport.
+It is my hope that some of the things he learned about ways to keep a healthy liver will continue to be applied long after he is back on his bike, risking life and limb--or should I say life and liver—for the sheer joy of the sport.

-Please keep in mind this healthy liver info and eat and be healthy with my warmest regards,
+Please keep this healthy liver info in mind and be healthy with my warmest regards,